-What is Equity Compensation?
+What Is Equity Compensation?

-Equity Compensation refers to non-monetary pay that allows an employee to receive a part of ownership in the firm and therefore agrees to work at a lower salary (or zero salary).
+Equity Compensation refers to non-monetary pay that allows an employee to receive a part of ownership in the firm and therefore agrees to work at a lower salary (or zero salaries).
 With this, the company benefits by retaining talent and helps in controlling costs.

 #1 – Performance Share

 Performance shares are issued based on the company’s performance over a while and when it meets or breaks its target, such as profits, earnings per shareEarnings Per ShareEarnings Per Share (EPS) is a key financial metric that investors use to assess a company's performance and profitability before investing.
 It is calculated by dividing total earnings or total net income by the total number of outstanding shares.
 The higher the earnings per share (EPS), the more profitable the company is., etc.